Soljunge/ValOS/README.md

-# ValOs: The DaVinci of Decentralized Finance - Flawless AI Agents for Memecoin Mastery
+# ValOs: The DaVinci of Decentralized Finance

 ## Unveiling ValOs: Precision, Simplicity, and Unseen Power